Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Simulation Study

 \section{Simulation Study}

-This section presents the numerical simulations used to evaluate the validity of our proposed methodology.
-We outline the precise simulation plan and assess model performance across various scenarios.
-Firstly, we evaluate our folded normal regression model for complete data before examining the performance of our joint models for handling informative dropout.
-All simulations were carried out using Markov Chain Monte Carlo (MCMC) method with JAGS 4.3.0 within the R 4.0.2 environment.
-This simulation study is conducted and presented according to the framework described in \citet{morris2019using}.
+This section details the numerical simulations used to evaluate our proposed methodology across various scenarios.
+We first assess our folded normal regression model for complete data, followed by examining our joint models for handling informative dropout.
+All simulations were conducted using Markov Chain Monte Carlo (MCMC) with JAGS 4.3.0 in R 4.0.2 environment, presented according to the framework described in \citet{morris2019using}.